-Indicator Alarm Level Alarm Event Red flashing High priority alarm Exceeding the limits, low battery voltage Yellow flashing Medium priority alarm Leads or probe off

-Green light Normal
+Indicator Alarm Level Alarm Event Red flashing High priority alarm Exceeding the limits, low battery voltage Orange flashing Medium priority alarm Leads or probe off Green light Normal

-- 2 SYS: display systolic pressure value - 3 DIA: display diastolic pressure value. - 4 MAP: Display mean arterial pressure or measuring time of the latest group of NIBP measurement; they will be displayed alternately.
+- 2 SYS: display systolic pressure value. - 3 DIA: display diastolic pressure value. - 4 MAP: When NIBP measurement mode is set to "manual" and "STAT": Display mean arterial pressure or measuring time of the latest group of NIBP measurement; they will be displayed alternately.
 The format of NIBP measuring time is "hh:mm".
-If the tourniquet is in use, the cuff pressure will be displayed here. - Note: two formats to display NIBP value: "×××mmHg" and "××.×kPa".
-Refer to section "4.4.2 NIBP Setup" to set the unit of NIBP value; the conversion relation between "mmHg" and "kPa": 1mmHg=0.133kPa. - 5 HR(priority indicator): if HR indicator is on, it indicates that the numerical value beside is HR measuring value; - 6 Display HR or PR value: when the set of "Setup Menu→ System→priority" is "HR", it shows HR value here preferentially; if the set is "PR", PR value will be shown preferentially. - 7 PR (priority indicator): if PR indicator is on, it indicates that the numerical value beside is pulse rate value; Unit: "bpm (beats per minute)". - 8 SpO2: Display SpO2 value; Unit: "%" - 9 "=": Bar-graph of pulse intensity - 10 LCD panel - 11 Pulse sync indicator patient category indicator: "I" for adult; "i" for pediatric; "···" for neonate; Patient category is selected under sub-menu "Patient Info" within the setup menu. - 12 Pulse sync indicator: Cardio-pulse/pulse sync indicator.
-When HR priority indicator is on, its flashing is synchronized with heart beat; When PR priority indicator is on, its flashing is synchronized with pulse. - 13 NIBP: start/cancel NIBP measurement - 14 Alarm silence key: Enable/disable alarm silence function.
-When the alarm silence indicator on the left of keys is on, it means the system is in alarm silence status and it lasts this status for 2 minutes.
-When finishing counting down, the system will resume normal alarm status automatically, if alarm event occurs at this time the alarm sound will be effective again.
+If the tourniquet is in use, the cuff pressure will be displayed here; When NIBP measurement mode is set to "AUTO": Display real-time pressure value during measurement.
+Countdown time will be displayed in the MAP when the measurement finishes.
+Countdown time has two formats (>1 hour HH: mm; <1 hour mm: ss). - Note: two formats to display NIBP value: "×××mmHg" and "××.×kPa".
+Refer to section "4.4.2 NIBP Setup" to set the unit of NIBP value; the conversion relation between "mmHg" and "kPa": 1mmHg=0.133kPa. - 5 HR(priority indicator): if HR indicator is on, it indicates that the numerical value beside is HR measuring value; - 6 Display HR or PR value: when the set of "Setup Menu $\rightarrow$ System $\rightarrow$ priority" is "HR", it shows HR value here preferentially; if the set is "PR", PR value will be shown preferentially. - 7 PR(priority indicator): if PR indicator is on, it indicates that the numerical value beside is pulse rate value; Unit: "bpm (beats per minute)".